-As mentioned in the Joist Protection section above, when you install two deck joists side by side, you will always want to install a layer of flashing tape across the top of those two joists—so moisture and debris don’t accumulate in the gap and create unwanted challenges over time.
+As mentioned in the Joist Protection section above, when you install two deck joists side by side, you will always want to install a layer of flashing tape across the top of those two joists so moisture and debris don’t accumulate in the gap and create unwanted challenges over time.

-As mentioned in Part 2 of our series, hidden fasteners are a great option which provide a clean look with no screw heads showing.
+As mentioned in Part 2 of our series, hidden fasteners are a great option that provide a clean look with no screw heads showing.
 Different deck board manufacturers often recommend a specific brand of hidden fastener that is compatible with their boards.
 Some systems tie one board to another in a way which makes it extremely difficult to remove only one, single board after installation.
 Choose a system that allows you to extract one board without having to disturb all of them—that way you won't be stuck if you ever need to replace or remove a single damaged board.

 Pro tip: Methods that use an angled screw through the edge of the board work fine for some lumber and PVC deck boards, but are not recommended for capped-composite boards.

 The Cortex hidden fastener system offers a way to avoid clips but still not have the heads of screws showing.
-A unique bit allows you to drive your deck screws into place and simultaneously create a hole for a plug that is color matched to your deck board.
+A unique bit allows you to drive your deck screws into place and simultaneously create a hole for a plug that is color-matched to your deck board.
 Tap the plug in place and the screws virtually disappear.

-If you're interested in doing more research before you start (which we'd always recommend), the deck tip sheet from mybuildingpermit.com goes more in-depth on many of the thing discussed in this post.
+If you're interested in doing more research before you start (which we'd always recommend), the deck tip sheet from mybuildingpermit.com goes more in-depth on many of the things discussed in this post.
 If you have any questions, be sure to visit one of Dunn Lumber's decking showrooms at any of our nine Seattle-area locations.
-Our team members will be happy to help you find the right decking options for your home.
+Our team will be happy to help you find the right decking options for your home.